ArunKarthik2197/sp19-202-cavka/README.md

 **###XP value Feedback:**
-Provided feedback on architecture and user stories that needed to be implemented on priority to ensure timely completion of tasks.
+Provided feedback on architecture and user stories for the new game that needed to be implemented on priority to ensure timely completion of tasks.

 **####What am I planning to work on next?**
 Implement the story of player being able restore from a check point so that they can progress in the game.